 - For 6 mm acrylic, the z value would be -2 mm

-Selecting a Nozzle and Adjusting the Air Assist Settings
+Use the Right Nozzle and Adjust the Air Assist Setting

 When cutting acrylic, you should opt for a short nozzle with a large hole diameter and reduce the Air Assist settings to a maximum of 0.2 bar.
 That gives the material enough time to cool off — and glass-clear edges result.
 In contrast, if a nozzle with the small diameter is used or the air pressure is too high, the result is a dull, milky cutting edge because the material cools off too quickly.

-Selecting an appropriate laser work table is an important criterion for achieving optimal acrylic cutting results.
-The recommended work table depends on the size of your application.
+Your laser's work table has a large impact on your acrylic cutting results and workflow.
+The "best" work table choice depends on the size of your application.
 For example, the Acrylic Slat Cutting Table for Trotec's Speedy series is ideal for cutting acrylics that are 0.2" or thicker and parts that have a 4" (or greater) width.
 The table design prevents kick-back when cuts are being made.
 For parts having a shorter width (less than 4"), we suggest either the Acrylic Cutting Grid Table or the acrylic grid overlay on the Vacuum Table, as the workpieces remain in a flat position after being cut.

 On the other hand, the Acrylic Cutting Grid Table for Trotec's SP series is specially designed for cutting thin acrylics (1/3'' or thinner).